-If you are a coffee lover, then an espresso machine is a must-have appliance in your home.
+If you are a coffee lover and often buy coffee online , then you’ve likely come across lots of different types of coffees and machines.
+If you haven’t already bought a professional machine, then an espresso machine is a must-have appliance in your home.
 Espresso machines are complex high-end appliances and should you decide to make this investment, then it’s imperative that you learn the basics of espresso machine care and maintenance.

 Luckily, maintaining your espresso machine in the best condition is very easy and this will improve the longevity of the machine.
 You will, therefore, keep enjoying your favorite drink without worrying about repairs and replacements.